 One more pakora recipe for the monsoon time.
-A vegan snack.
 Monsoon is one of the best times to enjoy fried food like pakora, chole bhature, tikki, chaat, samosa and so on.

 I know many folks don’t like fried foods.
 If you are calorie conscious or avoiding fried food, then the option is to bake the pakoras, which I have tried but not with successful results.

 Since monsoons are in full swing here, I am making a lot of fried snacks these days at home.
-Its always better to enjoy the snacks made at home than to eat outside during monsoon season.
+It is always better to enjoy homemade snacks than to eat outside during the monsoon season.

-The basic technique of making veggie pakora is more or less the same.
+The basic technique of making any pakora is more or less the same.
 So almost the same procedure is used for Aloo pakoda, Onion pakoda or Paneer pakoda and so on.

-Here the cauliflower is marinated with the spices first and then dipped in the gram flour batter and fried.
-These cauliflower pakora are crisp in taste and should ideally be eaten hot. if you are having them as snacks then pair them with a cup of hot masala chai or coffee.
+These cauliflower pakora are crispy in texture and should ideally be eaten hot. if you are having them as snacks then pair them with a cup of hot masala chai or coffee.

-These pakora can be served as a side dish or even as starters with tomato sauce or pudina chutney or coriander chutney.
+These pakora can be served as a side dish or even as starters with tomato ketchup or mint chutney or coriander chutney or any green chutney or dipping sauce of your choice.

 They can be had plain or with roti or even with bread.
-I served the cauliflower fritters with dry pomegranate chutney and some rotis.
+I served the cauliflower fritters with dry pomegranate chutney and some roti.

 1. Break or chop one cauliflower into medium-sized florets.